Borivali railway station: History

-The Suburban section from Colaba to Borivali was electrifies in the 1920s.
+The Suburban section from Colaba to Borivali was electrified in the 1920s.
 The section was inaugurated on 5 January 1928, by Governor of Bombay, Sir Leslie Wilson at a ceremony at Mahalaxmi, in presence of 700 invitees.
 The governor travelled as a passenger upto Andheri station.
 The Borivali-Viraur section could not be electrified simultaneously, due to trade expressions, and a lack of funding.

 The section from Borivali to Viraur was underwent signal modernisation around 1936.
 In August of the same year, the entire 16 mile (25.75 km) section between these two stations was electrified.